-Puget Sound and the Strait of Juan de Fuca are home to six species of eelgrass.
+Puget Sound and the Strait of Juan de Fuca are home to two species of eelgrass.
 Both the eelgrass blades and the roots play important roles for their ecosystem.
 Animals like pipefish and juvenile salmon can hide in the swaying greenery, while some organisms are attached directly to the strands, like herring eggs.
 Crabs, scallops and wading birds also rely on eelgrass meadows to find food, shelter or a place to raise young.
 Just like with trees on land, the roots of the eelgrass help prevent erosion from the surf, and they even help filter polluted runoff as it enters the ocean.

 Eelgrass beds are also great for slowing global warming.
 They’re able to store huge amounts of carbon (keeping it from entering our atmosphere as carbon dioxide), making them one of the most efficient “carbon sinks” on our planet.